George Kistiakowsky: Early life

 In 1930, Kistiakowsky joined the faculty of Harvard University, an affiliation that continued throughout his career.
 At Harvard, his research interests were in thermodynamics, spectroscopy, and chemical kinetics.
 He became increasingly involved in consulting for the government and industry.
 He became an associate professor again, this time at Harvard in 1933.
-That year he also became an American citizen.
+That year he also became an American citizen and was elected to the American Academy of Arts and Sciences.
 In 1938, he became the Abbott and James Lawrence Professor of Chemistry.
+He was elected to the United States National Academy of Sciences the following year.
+In 1940, he was elected to the American Philosophical Society.